U.S. Federal Agencies support Prof. Jung's non-volatile memory HW/SW codesign project ($600,000.00)

 Prof. Jung's paper titled by “Exploring Design Challenges in Getting Solid State Drives Closer to CPU” has been accepted from IEEE Transactions on Computers.
-As a single author of this work, he quantitatively analyzes the challenges faced by PCIe SSDs in getting SSDs closer to CPU, and offers diverse architectural characteristics by evaluating state-of-the-art real PCIe SSDs with his in-house resource analyzer and dynamic evaluation platform.
+As a single author of this work, he quantitatively analyzes the design challenges faced by high-performance SSD, and offers diverse architectural characteristics by evaluating state-of-the-art real PCIe/SATA SSD products with his in-house resource analyzer and dynamic evaluation platform.
 The empirical research includes host-side resource usages (memory, kernel modules, CPU, etc.), dynamic power consumption and energy analysis.
+This work will be appeared in 2015.

 Prof. Jung Joins Program Committee of IEEE IPDPS